 The first viewpoint is pretty well accessible to hikers of all levels but requires hiking up a long stretch of paved stairs.
 An additional set of stairs leads to a viewing platform where people queue for photos.

 Sunset at Pai Canyon

-Catching sunset at Pai Canyon is a very popular activity in Pai.
+Catching the sunset at Pai Canyon is a very popular activity in Pai.
 Scooters and songthaews accumulate in the parking area as groups rounded up in town descend on the “rim.”
 During high season, particularly the months between December and March, you’ll want to arrive a little early.

 Ironically, some of the most spectacular shows occur during the “burning season” (March to May) when smoke and particulate matter in the air help exaggerate the brilliant colors.

 Tip: If you’ve already seen the sunset at Pai Canyon, or it was a little too busy, a good alternative is to climb the many stairs and watch from the big White Buddha statue (Wat Phra That Mae Yen) near town.
 Remember, this "sunset spot" is a temple, not just a tourist attraction; treat it as a sacred place.

 Pai Canyon will only take one to two hours, depending on how long you linger.
 When finished, you’ve got plenty to see and do along Highway 1095.